camlab-ethz/ConvolutionalNeuralOperator/CNO1d_vanilla_torch_version/readme.md

 ## What is different?
 - For up/downsampling, the antialias interpolation functions from the  torch library are utilized, limiting the ability to design your own low-pass filters at present.

-- While acknowledging this suboptimal setup, the performance of CNO1d remains commendable.
+- The performance of CNO1d remains commendable.

 ## Training